MohsenAlyafei/arqamAR/readme.md

 **Purpose**

-Permits the **Decimal Part** of the Number to be distinguished from the Whole Part.
+The option `{brackets:"d"}`  permits the **Decimal Part** of the Number to be distinguished from the Whole Part.
 The Decimal Part could be the sub-unit of a currency.

 **Output**